Find about what we're up to with regular updates

 We in the IAF and dpr-barcelona seek to promote emergent voices that will enrich the panorama of architectural thinking.
 We have selected emerging writers with exciting projects and high potential and will immerse them in a collaborative environment to develop their cultural projects within the LINA programme’s parameters.

-We look forward to sharing their works with you in May!
+We look forward to sharing their works with you in the summer!

 Tom Cookson is an Associate in Hall McKnight’s Cork office, currently leading housing, public realm and cultural projects within Ireland.
 He taught at the Welsh School of Architecture in 2020 and is a returning critic at architecture schools in the UK and Ireland.
 In collaboration with Sarah Carroll, Tom was announced runner up in a two-stage RIBA International competition in 2020, and they are currently exhibiting in the IAF’s Housing Unlocked exhibition at the Science Gallery Dublin.
 Tom’s writing has been published by Drawing Matter, and his thesis project at the Manchester School of Architecture was shortlisted for the RIBA Silver Medal.